meher12/CampusConnect/README.md

       ```
   * In browser we can see the result after 10 refresh

-## Creating Docker Image for All Microservice :
+## Creating Docker Image for All Microservices :
-  * Example Dockerfile for address-service:
+  * To create a Docker image for each microservice, you can use a Dockerfile.
+Here's an example Dockerfile for the `address-service`:

     ```
      FROM openjdk:17